From the 2012 MLB All-Star Futures Game: Talking with Dylan Bundy and Gerrit Cole

 My adventure at the 2012 MLB All-Star Futures Game brought mixed results.
 I came away with a nasty sunburn, didn't have a great visual angle on the game, and to be honest the people watching at home on television or the internet could likely see much of the game better than I could.

 Nevertheless, the atmosphere of the game was wonderful, the near-sellout Kansas City crowd very engaged, and I had an opportunity to speak with many interesting people, including Baltimore Orioles prospect Dylan Bundy and Pittsburgh Pirates prospect Gerrit Cole.
-Later today I'll have some notes from my conversation with Toronto Blue Jays prospect Anthony Gose,
+Later today I'll have some notes from my conversation with Toronto Blue Jays prospect Anthony Gose, plus other observational nuggets.

 I asked Bundy what the biggest difference is between pitching in Low-A and pitching in High-A. "The High-A hitters are just a lot better," he told me.
 "They don't chase pitches outside the zone as often, and they handle fastballs better.
 I have to be more careful with location."
 He told me that he is relying on mainly on his fastball and changeup as his out pitches, but that he is very pleased with the progress of his curveball this year.